Cardiff City F.C.: Foreign investment (2000–present)

-In May 2010, Datuk Chan Tien Ghee took over as club chairman following a takeover bid by a Malaysian consortium; Vincent Tan also invested and joined the board.
+In May 2010, Chan Tien Ghee took over as club chairman following a takeover bid by a Malaysian consortium; Vincent Tan also invested and joined the board.
 Tan later became the Cardiff's majority shareholder after buying out several other directors and acquired around 82% of the club's shares.
 In 2011, the club appointed Malky Mackay as manager.
 He took the side to the League Cup final for the first time in the club's history during his first season.
 The following season, Cardiff won the 2012–13 Championship title and with it gained promotion to the top tier of English football for the first time after 52 years.
 On 18 August 2013, Cardiff played their first ever away Premier League match against West Ham United, losing 2–0.
 Cardiff won only three games in the first half of the season and, on 27 December 2013, Mackay was sacked by Vincent Tan and replaced by Ole Gunnar Solskjær.
 Despite the change in management, Cardiff were relegated to the Championship after a single season following a 3–0 away defeat to Newcastle United.
 Solskjær himself was sacked on 18 September 2014 after a disappointing start to the following Championship season, and replaced by Leyton Orient manager Russell Slade.

 In October 2016, Neil Warnock was appointed first team manager of Cardiff.
 Warnock took over the team with Cardiff second from the bottom of the table after two wins from eleven games, and guided the side to a 12th-placed finish after a good run of form.
 The start of the 2017–18 season saw Cardiff break a club record by winning their opening three league games of a season, the first time in the club's 107-year professional history.
 They proceeded to clinch promotion to the Premier League after finishing second in the table.
 However, they were relegated back to the Championship after a single season.

 Warnock resigned as manager in November 2019 following a poor start to the season and was replaced by Neil Harris.
 Harris guided Cardiff to a 5th-placed finish before suffering defeat in the Championship playoff semi-final.
 After a run of six straight defeats, Harris was sacked on 21 January 2021, beginning a chain of short-term hirings.
 His replacement, Mick McCarthy, was appointed the following day, but was relieved of his duties less than a year later with the side 2 points above relegation.
-The club's under–23 manager Steve Morison was appointed as caretaker manager before signing an 18 month contract after guiding the Bluebirds to safety.
+The club's under–23 manager Steve Morison was appointed as caretaker manager before signing an 18-month contract after guiding the Bluebirds to safety.
 Morrison was sacked in September 2022 and replaced by Mark Hudson, who lasted only 4 months in the role before he too was dismissed in January 2023.